rfuzzo/MWSE/docs/source/apis/tes3ui.md

 			-- .. is Lua operator of concatenation.
 It joins 2 strings together. title = "Bribe " .. actorReference.object.name,
 			callback = function(e)
-				if e.item then
+				if not e.item then return end

 				-- If e.item exist, that means that the player picked an -- item in the menu.
 It up to us to do something with it. tes3.transferItem({
 					from = tes3.player,
 					to = actorReference,
 					item = e.item,
 					itemData = e.itemData,
 					count = e.count,
 				})
 				-- Here we calculate the total gold value of the transfered item(s), since that -- can be a stack of items. e.count holds the amount of the items selected. local itemWorth = e.item.value * e.count

 				-- At last!
 Now the actual persuasion part.
 We use `modifier` argument.
 				-- The higher the value we pass there the higher the disposition change. tes3.persuade({
 					actor = actorReference,
 					modifier = math.log10(itemWorth)
 				})
-				end
 			end,
 			-- At first it's counter intuitive that this filter selects all the non-enchanted items -- This illusion disappears soon as we relize that the game uses this filter in the